DENIED DISABILITY? 1-844-4-DISABILITY

 Depression and Work Disability

-• According to the World Health Organization, depression is the most common cause for long-term sick leave, with depression being the second most common cause of disability worldwide.
+• According to the World Health Organization, depression is the most common cause of long-term sick leave, with depression being the second most common cause of disability worldwide.

 • In Canada, 16% of workers with depression reported missing at least one day of work a week.
 Employees report depression affecting their ability to stay on task, concentrate, and make decisions.